andyl/rfx/guides/introduction.md

 Rfx builds on a foundation of prior work by the Elixir community:

-- [Elixir Macros and Metaprogramming][macros] - Any code you write can be represented as a tree of expressions, called an Abstract Syntax Tree (AST).
+- [Elixir Macros and Metaprogramming][macros] - Any elixir code you write can be represented as a tree of expressions, called an Abstract Syntax Tree (AST).
 Elixir is able to convert code to AST and vice-versa.
-Elixir Macros and Metaprogramming gives developers superpowers to extend the language.
+Elixir Macros and Metaprogramming give superpowers to extend the language.
 - [AST Ninja][astn] - AST Ninja is a handy online tool to easily convert Elixir code to AST.
 - [Refactoring Problems][as_talk] - In his [2019 talk][as_talk]